best-practice-and-impact/qa-of-code-guidance/book/index.md

 ## Quality Assurance of Code for Analysis and Research

-This is an early draft of Government Statistical Service (GSS) and Analysis Function guidance, produced by the Best Practice and Impact division of the Office for National Statistics.
+This is an early draft of Government Statistical Service (GSS) and Analysis Function guidance.
+It is produced by the [Best Practice and Impact division](https://gss.civilservice.gov.uk/about-us/support-for-the-gss/) of the Office for National Statistics.

 This guidance has been written to support analysts in government who use coding in their work.
 This includes those who produce statistics, carry out modelling or apply data science.

+You may notice "Todo" notes throughout the guidance.
+These indicate where we plan to add additional content in the near future.
+We are extremely grateful for any feedback that you are able to provide on existing and future content.

 ## About us

+The Best Practice and Impact division supports government analysis by providing guidance, consultancy and training.

 You can find us on:
 - Our websites: [Government Statistical Service](https://gss.civilservice.gov.uk/) and [Government Analytical Function](https://www.gov.uk/government/organisations/government-analysis-function)